ostroproject/ostro-os/doc/architecture/application-framework.rst

     chmod -R 755 ${D}${OSTRO_APP_ROOT}/
   }

-Basically this class is inheriting from yocto oe-core useradd class which helps to create users on the first boot of the device.
+Basically this class is inheriting from the Yocto Project oe-core `useradd class`_ which helps create users on the first boot of the device.
 User name is a catenation from the OSTRO_USER_NAME and OSTRO_APP_NAME you give in your application recipe.
 Also a home directory will be created for the user.
 What this means in practice is that we have a dedicated user for